Basilica of San Bernardino: Inside

-The map of the inside is a Latin cross with three naves long about 26 feet.
-His aspect is sumptuously baroque due to restoration work following the earthquake in the 1703 which demolished the central nave, the cupola and the tambour.
+The layout of the inside is a Latin cross with three naves about 26 feet long.
+The aspect is sumptuously baroque due to restoration work following the 1703 earthquake.

-Today the central nave has an exquisite wooden lacunar ceiling carving, painting and gilding by Ferdinando Mosca da Pescocostanzo (1723-1727]), who also made the magnificent pipe organ.
+Today the central nave has an exquisite wooden lacunar ceiling carving, painting and gilding by Ferdinando Mosca da Pescocostanzo (1723-1727), who also made the magnificent pipe organ.
 The ceiling was later painted by Girolamo Cenatiempo, pupil of Luca Giordano.
-The lateral naves include many chapels formed in octagonal cupolas.
+The lateral naves include chapels formed in octagonal cupolas.

 The last chapel to the left contains the Mausoleum Camponeschi, made by Silvestro dell'Aquila.
 The second from the right has an altarpiece in terracotta white-glazed on blue bottom, by Andrea della Robbia.
-On the fourth chapel to the right there is the painting Adorazione dei Magi, work by Pompeo Cesura, pupil of Raffaello.
+On the fourth chapel to the right there is the painting Adorazione dei Magi, a work by Pompeo Cesura, pupil of Raffaello.

-The fifth chapel to the right, which is much bigger than the others one, features the Mausoleum of St. Bernardine of Siena.
-The commission was given to Silvestro dell'Aquila in 1489 by Jacopo di Notar Nanni and it was completed by his grandchild Angelo, batter known as L'Ariscola, in 1505.
+The fifth chapel to the right is much bigger than the others, and features the Mausoleum of St. Bernardino.
+The commission was given to Silvestro dell'Aquila in 1489 by Jacopo di Notar Nanni and it was completed by his grandchild Angelo, better known as L'Ariscola, in 1505.
 The mausoleum in considered the masterpiece of Renaissance art in L'Aquila.
-The mausoleum has quadrilateral form on two lines of pilasters decorated by recesses with sacred sculptures.
-The remains of the saint are held in a modern silver urn which substitutes for the original one smuggled by French.
-The vault of the chapel and the apse have frescos made by Girolamo Cenatiempo.
+It has a quadrilateral form with two rows of pilasters decorated with reliefs of sacred images.
+The remains of the saint are held in a modern silver urn which substitutes the original one stolen by the French.
+The vault of the chapel and the apse contain frescos made by Cenatiempo.